 The individual composition should be 2 – 4 minutes in length.

 Each composer can enter into the competition with only one composition for each cast type which has never been awarded in any competition nor commercially published (i.e. up to 3 compositions in total).

-Each composition should be sent in three copies (easy legible manuscripts, their copies or computer printouts) to the address: Mgr.
-Barbora Novotna, Narodni informacni a poradenske stredisko pro kulturu (NIPOS), Blanicka 4, P. O. Box 12, 120 21 Praha 2, Czech Republic.
+Each composition should be sent by e-mail (address: firstname.lastname@example.org) or in three copies (easy legible manuscripts, their copies or computer printouts) to the address: Zuzana Kacafirkova, Narodni informacni a poradenske stredisko pro kulturu (NIPOS), Fügnerovo namesti 1866/5, P. O. Box 12, 120 21 Praha 2, Czech Republic.
 Demo recordings are appreciated.

-The composition should be sent to the organizer of the Competition till 20th Septembre 2013 (postage stamp date is the deciding factor).
+The composition should be sent to the organizer of the Competition till 31st May 2017 (postage stamp date is the deciding factor).

 The competition is anonymous.

 Each composition should be marked by code-name only.
-Sheet of paper with the data about the composer (name and address, both mail and e-mail and possible other contact data) should be enclosed in a sealed envelope marked by the same code-name.
+The author should attach to an e-mail with the contest song a text document with the data about the composer (name and address, both mail and e-mail and possible other contact data).
+If sent by mail, sheet of paper with the data about the composer should be enclosed in a sealed envelope marked by the same code-name.

 The manuscripts, copies and printouts shall remain in the possession of the competition organizers.
 By entering into the competition the author confirms his/her permission with the reproduction of his/her composition for the purpose of the potential presentation and with possible non-commercial publishing for NIPOS.

 Any failure to meet any of the requirements mentioned in Articles 1 to 7 results in the composition refusal from the competition.